usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

 | metal-block | reachable | metal |

-Although `modeof` links were considered, they did not contribute to the output because they wer enot reachable.
+Although `modeof` links were considered, they did not contribute to the output because they were not reachable.

 ### Starting Partway Up the `isa` or `madeof` Trees with Undirected Links